Do German Shepherds need grooming?

 Basic grooming advice

 Regularly brushing your dog means different things for different dogs, depending on the length of their fur and what kind of lifestyle they live.
-If you want to start with the most basic level of care for your German Shepherd, brushing daily would be a good place for you to start.
+If you want to start with the most basic level of care for your German Shepherd, brushing daily would be a good place to start.

-However, if you want to do more than just eliminate knots and tangles from your dog’s fur, you might consider taking things up a notch with professional grooming once every few months.
+However, if you want to do more than eliminate knots and tangles from your dog’s fur, you might consider taking things up a notch with professional grooming once every few months.
 A professional groomer can work wonders on both long-haired and short-haired breeds alike by helping to remove dead hair and any mats or tangles.

 Tips for brushing & trimming